gridap/GridapSolvers.jl/joss_paper/paper.md

   fill!(x,0.0)
   solve!(x,ns,b)
   uh, ph = FEFunction(X,x)
-  writevtk(Ω,"joss_paper/demo",cellfields=["uh"=>uh,"ph"=>ph])
+  writevtk(Ω,"demo",cellfields=["uh"=>uh,"ph"=>ph])
 end
 ```

 ## Parallel scaling benchmark

 The following section shows scalability results for the demo problem discussed above.
 We run our code on the Gadi supercomputer, which is part of the Australian National Computational Infrastructure.
 We use Intel's Cascade Lake 2x24-core Xeon Platinum 8274 nodes.
 Scalability is shown for up to 64 nodes, for a fixed local problem size of 48x64 quadrangle cells per processor.
-This amounts to a maximum size of 37M cells and 415M degrees of freedom distributed amongst 3072 processors.
-The code used to create these results can be found together with the submited paper (LINK).
+This amounts to a maximum size of approximately 37M cells and 415M degrees of freedom distributed amongst 3072 processors.
+The code used to create these results can be found together with the submitted paper.

 ![Weak scalability for a Stokes problem in 2D.
 Time is given per Conjugate Gradient iteration, as a function of the number of processors. \label{fig:packages}](weakScalability.png){ width=60% }